Brad Paisley, Kane Brown among 15 stars in 2018 Red, White and Boom lineup

 Red, White & Boom 2018

-What: Country music festival featuring Chris Young, Cole Swindell, Brad Paisley, Toby Keith and a fifth headlining artist to be named later.
+What: Country music festival featuring Chris Young, Cole Swindell, Brad Paisley, Jake Owen, and Toby Keith.

 When: Aug.
 31-Sept.
 2

-Note: Editor’s note: This story was updated to include Jake Owen, after he was announced earlier in August.